conradakunga/Blog/_posts/2023-08-02-tip-using-jsonserializationoptions-with-refit.md

 ![](../images/2023/08/DiffStringINt.png)

-Now an obvious solution is to update the class on the client side and change the type of Age to string.
+Now an obvious solution is to update the class on the client side and change the type of `Age` to `string`.

 But that is not always possible, or desirable.